Jungle Flyfishing Gear Guide

 • 4-5 inches.
 Usually black or white based colors

-• Several Grasshoppers with strong hooks if you want to fish for Matrinxa/Yatorana or Silver Dorado in creeks
+• Several Grasshoppers with strong hooks if you want to fish for Matrinxa/Yatorana, Silver Dorado, or potentially Pacu.
+Make sure the hooks are extra strong!

 CLOTHING/ETC

 Most lodges, like Fish Colombia, do laundry but best come prepared!
-NO cotton on ANY of the below:
+NO cotton on ANY of the below.
+Click here for my blog on bugs and other potential dangers when traveling.
+Here’s what I bring:

-• 4 pair of synthetic quick dry pants.
+• 3-4 pair of synthetic quick dry pants

 • Shorts and t-shirt as back-ups

 • Crocs!
-They are the best.
+They are the best for down south!
 I wear with socks, on the rocks.
 Shockingly good grip.
-Wading boots are another option.
+Wading boots are another option and would recommend studded felt over Vibram rubber.

 • Lightweight breathable hiking shoes like an Altra Lone Peak